White Chocolate Macadamia Nut Cookies

 This recipe is super easy and requires no chill time.
 You get a soft, chewy and delicious cookie with minimal effort!
 The key to achieving this perfection is to take the cookie out of the oven just as the sides are browning.
 They will continue baking on the cookie sheet while they cool, but stay soft and chewy which is what we want!

-The perfect cookie in my opinion is soft and chewy with a slightly crisp outside.
+- The perfect cookie in my opinion is soft and chewy with a slightly crisp outside.
 These cookies are just that!

-Ingredients Needed to make White Chocolate Macadamia Nut Cookies
+Ingredients for White Chocolate Macadamia Nut Cookies

 - All-purpose flour – Make sure to measure this by spooning it into your measuring cup not scooping it.

-- Baking soda – My best and chewiest cookies use baking soda not baking powder and they stay soft and chewy
+- Baking soda – My best and chewiest cookies use baking soda not baking powder and they stay soft and chewy.

 - Sugars – You will use a mixture of brown and white sugars to give these cookies a slight caramely taste

-Bake – Drop onto greased cookie sheets and bake 10-12 minutes or until bottoms are golden brown.
+Drop the cookie dough onto greased cookie sheets (or cookie sheet lined with parchment paper) and bake 10-12 minutes or until bottoms are golden brown.
 The tops might still look doughy but they will cook as they sit on the cookie sheet.
-Let sit on cookie sheets for 5 minutes then remove to wire rack and let cool.

 - Room Temperature – Place in airtight container and keep at room temperature for up to 5 days.
 Make sure cookies are completely cooled before placing in container.
 They are best enjoyed during days 1-2 but will last up to 1 week.